Big boost for Social Security benefits as inflation rises

 WASHINGTON (AP) — Millions of retirees on Social Security will get a 5.9% boost in benefits for 2022.
 The biggest cost-of-living adjustment in 39 years follows a burst in inflation as the economy struggles to shake off the drag of the coronavirus pandemic.

-The COLA, as it’s commonly called, amounts to $92 a month for the average retired worker, according to estimates released Wednesday by the Social Security Administration.
-That marks an abrupt break from a long lull in inflation that saw cost-of-living adjustments averaging just 1.65% a year over the past 10 years.
+The COLA, as it’s commonly called, amounts to an added $92 a month for the average retired worker, according to estimates Wednesday from the Social Security Administration.
+It’s an abrupt break from a long lull in inflation that saw cost-of-living adjustments averaging just 1.65% a year over the past 10 years.

 With the increase, the estimated average Social Security payment for a retired worker will be $1,657 a month next year.
 A typical couple’s benefits would rise by $154 to $2,753 per month.